robj411/p2_drivers/code/costing/README.md

 # 1 Questions and suggestions

-Edit suggestions

-1. On sheet “6.
-SARS-X R&D” there are two “SARS-X Preclin PoS”, and no “Preclin Duration”.
-The “Preclinical / Trad Weeks” comes from Phase
-    1.
-2. Cell C18 on sheet “11.
-Delivery” -\> 10%
-3. Stop first SSV doses at half the number of allocated doses.
-This changes delivery costs slightly when deliveries stop just after a change of year, due to discounting.
-It should not affect delivery in the impact model.
-4. In “12.
-Cashflow & PV”, it looks like Advance Cashflows discount to 2025, and Response Cashflows to 2024.
-We could correct the latter to 2025, or, better still, change both to 2026.
-5. Why do booster doses start again in terms of cost per dose by phase for delivery?
-Can I suggest the cost for delivering these doses should be the third phase cost?

-Clarifications

-1. 14 BPSV candidates or 8?
 2. Do all BPSV start at Phase 0, or do some start at Phase 1?
 3. BPSV R&D costs appear to be inflated for inflation (28%) for BPSV prep R&D but not licensure and not BPSV Phase 3.
 For SSV, phase